I Was Bullied for Being Thin

 I weighed 45 pounds in the 5th grade and as some of the other kids started getting their growth spurts, my small size attracted more attention.
-I remember a girl on the playground asking me my weight and when I replied, she said, "that's how much a kindergartener weighs; you should be dead."
-Other than that, I still had friends.
+I remember a girl on the playground asking me my weight.
+She said, "that's how much a kindergartener weighs; you should be dead."
 The comments increased and there was more exclusion, but at this point, I was still a fairly happy kid.